cert-manager/infrastructure/README.md

 Maintainers should also have access to the [CNCF slack](https://cloud-native.slack.com/archives/C08PSKWQL), although this isn't used much.

+We also have the Slack user group `@cert-manager-maintainers` defined in [kubernetes/community#7360](https://github.com/kubernetes/community/issues/7360).
+The list of Slack usernames in this file was extracted from the GitHub usernames and there might need some adjustments since the Slack usernames are private to each Slack user.

 ### Netlify

 We currently have two Netlify sites, both on different accounts.